What Is Ripple?

 If you’re confused about Ripple (XRP), don’t worry.

-The term Ripple is often used interchangeably for the digital currency (XRP), the open payment network that the currency is transferred, as well as the holding company.
+The term Ripple is often used to describe the digital currency XRP, the open payment network on which that currency is transferred, as well as the holding company behind the whole project.

 The XRP ledger is an open-source product created by Ripple.
-It was created to solve a major point of friction in international payments which is the pre-funding of nostro/vostro accounts.
-XRP can be used by banks to source liquidity on demand in real time, and by payment providers to expand reach into new markets, provide faster payment settlements, and lower foreign exchange costs.
+It was created to solve a major point of friction in international payments, pre-funding of nostro/vostro accounts.
+Banks can use XRP to source liquidity in real time.
+Payment providers can also use it to expand reach into new markets, provide faster payment settlements, and lower foreign exchange costs.

-Ripple is essentially taking a stand against what they call “walled gardens” of financial networks consisting of banks, credit cards, and other institutions such as PayPal that restrict the flow of money with fees, currency exchange charges, and processing delays.
+Ripple is essentially taking a stand against what they call “walled gardens” of financial networks consisting of banks, credit cards, and other institutions such as PayPal.
+These organizations tend to restrict the flow of money with fees, currency exchange charges, and processing delays.